rikhuijzer/jas/README.md

 ## Usage in GitHub Actions

-For example, to install Typos, you can use the following steps:
+For example, to install Typos v1.31.1, you can use the following job in your GitHub Actions workflow:

 ```yaml
 jobs: